elsajyang/elsajyang_v1.0/_posts/2019-03-03-creating-githubio.md

 <h1>Choosing Jekyll</h1>
 <p>
-    I chose Jekyll because it seemed easy to use. <a href="https://en.wikipedia.org/wiki/Jekyll_(software)">Jekyll</a> was written in Ruby by GitHub's cofounder Tom Preston-Werner, so I thought it would work well in conjunction to this GitHub-oriented project.
+    I chose Jekyll because it seemed easy to use. <a href="https://en.wikipedia.org/wiki/Jekyll_(software)" target="_blank">Jekyll</a> was written in Ruby by GitHub's cofounder Tom Preston-Werner, so I thought it would work well in conjunction to this GitHub-oriented project.
 To use Jekyll, one must download Jekyll and bundler, which may also be a process of its own.
 </p>

 <p>
     For me, the Jekyll docs were not enough.
 My experience with Jekyll was more trial-and-error, meaning I playing around with the front matter and syntax, learning how files were being generated, etc. to debug.
-Truthfully, I probably should have done some more research, like watch <a href="https://www.youtube.com/watch?v=BA_c3bGQXlQ">a Youtube video</a> or read about other site testing systems.
-(I spent a long time trying to figure out why my edits off of a free Jekyll theme from <a href="http://jekyllthemes.org"></a> could not display correctly.)
+Truthfully, I probably should have done some more research, like watch <a href="https://www.youtube.com/watch?v=BA_c3bGQXlQ" target="_blank">a Youtube video</a> or read about other site testing systems.
+(I spent a long time trying to figure out why my edits off of a free Jekyll theme from <a href="http://jekyllthemes.org" target="_blank"></a> could not display correctly.)
 Meanwhile, the video shows how to, at the very least, publish a testing page using a Jekyll theme.
 </p>

 <p>